KevinBatdorf/block-diffusion/readme.txt

 2. Choose from various models to run

 == Changelog ==

+= 0.7.1 - 2022-12-07 =
+- Tweak: Remove v2 test version as it was merged into the main model

 = 0.7.0 - 2022-11-24 =
 - Feature: Add test version of Stable Diffusion v2